La-victoire/Api-Manipulation/README.md

-# React Paginated To-Do List
+# React Trash Paginated To-Do List

 ## 📌 Project Overview
 This project is a React-based to-do list that fetches tasks from an API and implements pagination for better usability.
 Users can navigate between pages to view tasks in batches of 20 items per page.